shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ```
 This means that you could configure your app to use a different template depending on the environment the app is running in.

-You can read more on configuration settings [in the reference documentation](https://developer.shotgunsoftware.com/tk-core/platform.html?highlight=allows_empty#the-configuration-section).
+You can read more on configuration settings [in the reference documentation](https://developer.shotgunsoftware.com/tk-core/platform.html#the-configuration-section).

 ### Frameworks

 If you know that you will be using frameworks, you can add them to the manifest file.

-For example, if you plan to use the widget and shotgun utils frameworks for your app, add the following to the `info.yml`:
+For example, if you plan to use the Qt Widgets and Shotgun Utils frameworks for your app, add the following to the `info.yml`:

 ```python
 # the frameworks required to run this app